5 Things to Do When You Are So Annoyed With Your Partner

 5. Remember: You are allies, not enemies.

 After all, isn’t your alliance the foundation of your relationship?
 You’re on the same side, working for the same team, right?
-Keep this goal in sight at every turn.
+Keep this goal in mind at every turn.
 Make it a vow and renew it often.
 Make “we are allies” your new mantra.

 These approaches can help you break the vicious cycle of chronic annoyance, and start to repair the damage done by chronic complaints.
 If your relationship is also suffering from additional stresses such as poor communication, emotional withdrawal, addiction, jealousy, or anger, you may require professional intervention as well.
 But whatever is paining you and whatever you’re working toward, if these solutions work for you, they can help you significantly improve your own sense of well-being in your relationship.